fuse-box/fuse-box/README.md

     })
 ]
 ```

+`limit2project` set to true, to use this plugin across an entire project (including other modules like npm)

 Note, that if you want to have sourcemaps in place, set `sourceMaps` to true.
 Read sourcemaps section for better understanding how sourcemaps are defined.